Mission Values and Statements

 The People’s Kitchen does not receive local, state, or federal money.
 All meals are provided through volunteer efforts.

-Serving Groups - We serve at 40 Prado
+We serve at 40 Prado

 April’s Kitchen